Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Perturbative solutions

 \section{Perturbative solutions}

-Although the main result of our work is the step-by-step construction of the theory for BECs in the thin-shell limit, this paper also provides solutions to particular cases of the spherical shell and the Thomas-Fermi regime for our effective Hamiltonian showing the mathematical aspects of the correspondent wavefunctions.
-Now, in this chapter, we perturbatively solve the system with respect to the geometrical distortion $\bar{\epsilon}$ in order to find both the ground-state wavefunction and the excitations frequencies.
+Although the main result of our work is the step-by-step construction of the theory for BECs in the thin-shell limit of a bubble trap, this paper also provides solutions to particular cases of the spherical shell and the Thomas-Fermi regime for the effective Hamiltonian (\ref{Heff}), thus revealing some mathematical aspects of the corresponding wave functions.
+Now, in this chapter, we determine both the ground-state wave function and the excitation frequencies perturbatively by considering the geometrical distortion $\bar{\epsilon}$ as the smallness parameter.